29388479_2068096016809297_4606194310033965056_n

 Great Decisions Group

 AAUW’s Great Decisions is a discussion group that uses the topics in the briefing book published annually by the Foreign Policy Association.
 In addition, a video on the day’s subject is advertised to members in advance.
-Meeting eight times per year by Zoom, the group’s discussion is led by a member.
-Meetings are open to all whether or not they have read the article of watched the video.
-We are scheduled for the third Saturday of the month, at noon.
-At this time, the 2023 topics are scheduled as follows:
+Meeting eight times per year at PCCF and by Zoom, the group’s discussion is led by a member.
+Meetings are open to all whether or not they have read the article or watched the video.
+We are scheduled for the third Thursday of the month at 6:30.

 Despite its large size, Indonesia remains virtually invisible to most Americans.
 But as one of the world’s largest democracies, the world’s largest Muslim-majority nation, and as an economic driver of ASEAN, why does it fly below the radar?
 What are current issues in U.S.-Indonesian relations, and what role can the country play in Asia?